ReGeNss/flutter_math_input/README.md

 ## Features

 - Most of the most popular math constructs
-- Flexible keyboard, with the ability to create your own
+- Flexible keyboard and math constructions, with the ability to create your own
 - The ability to enter almost any basic formula
 - KaTeX output by stream or getter